Aivarass/trowetask/README.md

 Sharing a quick framework that I've created for this task.
 All in all this task took me about an hour.
 I am using Java8, Junit, and Cucumber.
 Test runners: Junit / Cucumber Junit.
 In total, I've added 32 tests (19 JUnit tests and 13 cucumber tests).
+NOTE: this is 100% my solution, nothing was copy pasted from the internet.

 How to get started:
 1. Clone this repository using Git